dshan805/nlp_disaster_tweet/README.md

 ## Results

-*(Note: Replace `X%` and add your specific achieved metrics here.
-These are placeholders for your actual results from the notebook.)*
+The developed BiLSTM model achieved the following performance on the test set:

+* **Accuracy: 0.7982 (79.82%)**
+* **Precision: 0.8164 (81.64%)**
+* **Recall: 0.6835 (68.35%)**
+* **F1 Score: 0.7441 (74.41%)**

-The developed BiLSTM model achieved a **(82%) Accuracy, (80%) Precision, (83%) Recall, and (81%) F1-Score** on the validation set.
-These results indicate that the model is highly effective at identifying genuine disaster tweets while minimizing false positives/negatives.
+These results indicate that the model is highly effective at identifying genuine disaster tweets while maintaining a strong balance between false positives and false negatives.
 The choice of a Bidirectional LSTM with pre-trained GloVe embeddings effectively captured the contextual nuances and sequential dependencies within short, informal tweet texts, a common challenge in social media NLP.

 ## Limitations & Future Enhancements